Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Gaussianity of the Likelihood

 \section{Gaussianity of the Likelihood}

-The Fisher forecast methods we use rely on our summary statistics following a Gaussian distribution.
+The Fisher forecast methods we use rely on our summary statistics, which follow a Gaussian distribution.
 With enough binning, the central limit theorem will ensure that our statistics are indeed Gaussian.
 We test whether this is the case by producing a $\chi^2$ distribution of the statistics as in \citet{Valogiannis_2024}.
 Specifically, if a summary statistic on any given realization is given by $\text{\bf O}_i$ with an average value of $\bar{\text{\bf O}}$ and covariance matrix $C$, the $\chi^2$ values can be given by:

 We perform this test with our binned data.
-Specifically, we use $500$ fiducial realizations in learning the binning, and then apply that binning to the other $500$ realizations which we use to get $\chi^2$ values.
+Specifically, we use $500$ fiducial realizations to learn the binning, then apply that binning to the remaining $500$ realizations to obtain $\chi^2$ values.
 Since we use $15$ bins, if our statistics are Gaussian distributed, the calculated $\chi^2$ values should follow the theoretical $\chi^2$ distribution with $15$ degrees of freedom.
 We verify this in Figure \ref{fig:chi2} where we find no significant differences between the $\chi^2$ distribution of our data, the theoretical $\chi^2$ distribution, and a Gaussian distribution from samples randomly generated with the same mean and covariance as our data.